zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

    If the CLI returns an error message, verify that you have access to the target system.
 Examine your configuration files in a text editor to verify that the information you entered is correct.

-**Important!:** After the configuration files are in place (either via the `zowe config init` command or by manually creating the files), the now-deprectaed `zowe profiles` commands will no longer function.
-Zowe CLI will return errors if you attempt to make use of old profiles.
+**Important!:** After the configuration files are in place (either via the `zowe config init` command or by manually creating the files), the now-deprecated `zowe profiles` commands will no longer function.
+Zowe CLI will return errors if you attempt to use deprecated profile commands.

 ## Initializing user-specific configuration (Optional)